Will and testament: Types of wills

 Some jurisdictions recognize a holographic will, made out entirely in the testator's own hand, or in some modern formulations, with material provisions in the testator's hand.
-The distinctive feature of a holographic will is less that it is handwritten by the testator, and often that it need not be witnessed.
-In Louisiana this type of testament is called an olographic testament.
+The distinctive features of a holographic will are that it is handwritten by the testator and that it need not be witnessed.
+In Louisiana, this type of testament is called an olographic testament.
 It must be entirely written, dated, and signed in the handwriting of the testator.
 Although the date may appear anywhere in the testament, the testator must sign the testament at the end of the testament.
-Any additions or corrections must also be entirely hand written to have effect.
+Any additions or corrections must also be entirely handwritten to have effect.

 In England, the formalities of wills are relaxed for soldiers who express their wishes on active service; any such will is known as a serviceman's will.
 A minority of jurisdictions even recognize the validity of nuncupative wills (oral wills), particularly for military personnel or merchant sailors.
 However, there are often constraints on the disposition of property if such an oral will is used.